 Long Term Monitoring and Management Plan (PDF 49 KB)

 Long Term Monitoring and Management Plan (DOCX 121 KB)

 Officers assessing Long Term Monitoring and Management Plans will use a checklist for guidance.

-For information on how to apply for a permit and associated fees visit our Sea dumping permits page.
+For more information on how to pay the fee, visit: how to apply for a sea dumping permit.

 Permit application form to dispose of dredged or excavated material at sea (PDF 335 KB)

 Permit application form to dispose of dredged or excavated material at sea (DOCX 105 KB)

 If you have difficulty accessing these files, visit web accessibility for assistance.